Disability

 Lyla Treeby is two years and has a rare genetic condition which affects her muscle tone in all four limbs and trunk.
 She is impaired visually and unable to sit or roll by herself.

-Layla enjoys movements and is keen to explore, using her arms and legs when supported.
+Lyla enjoys movements and is keen to explore, using her arms and legs when supported.
 Red Eagle want her to enjoy these movements in a safe way.
 And so they trialled her in a supportive walker called My Way from Leckey.
 This walker supported her well in her trunk and allowed her to use her legs better for moving around with assistance.

 The Axis Foundation was delighted to support Red Eagle’s application with a donation of £2910 to the Red Eagle Foundation to help buy a Lecky My Way walker for Lyla.

-“This is a fantastic piece of equipment for Layla as she can explore her space in a safe way and overcome her motor and visual disability.
+“This is a fantastic piece of equipment for Lyla as she can explore her space in a safe way and overcome her motor and visual disability.
 Lyla’s parents and I are very grateful to the Axis Foundation for their support.
 This equipment will be well used at home giving Lyla the independence to move around without being held all the time” – Dominic Comins, CEO

 More about The Red Eagle Foundation